While watching Evil Dead I:

 Evil Dead is about Mia, Eric, Olivia, David and Natalie— five friends who go to a cabin in the woods to help Mia kick her drug habit.
 They find a mysterious book in the cabin.
 Despite the fact that it’s wrapped in barbed wire and someone has scribbled warnings all over the book not to read it out loud, Eric clips off the barbed wire and freaking reads it out loud.
 He unwittingly unleashes a demon.
 The demon proceeds to possess everyone except David, who is very handsome.

 There is a lot of blood.
 A LOT.
 Director Fede Alvarez said they had a 50,000 tanker truck of (prop) blood, and he STILL feared they would run low.
-At one point, it rains blood, and there is a girl bleeding from her bloody stump of an arm while she saws another person in half, so they both bleeding and covered in blood-rain and it is bloody bloody bloody.
+At one point, it rains blood, and there is a girl bleeding from her bloody stump of an arm while she saws another person in half, so of course they are bleeding, and they both are covered in blood-rain and it is bloody bloody bloody.

 Besides the gross-out factor, the movie utilizes a lot of good camera work and sound effects to really freak the audience out, and somehow it manages to keep this up throughout the entire movie.
 There are no spots to take a breather; it’s constant action.
 If you have a heart condition, you should probably stay away.